lyjia/sircachealot/README.md

 SirCachealot is a very simple memcache-like keystore, licensed under LGPLv3.
 It is built to be modular and present a consistent API.

 Future plans:
-* Rails Cache, Redis, memcache support
+* Rails Cache, Redis, memcache storage modes.

 ## Installation